miklevin/MikeLev.in/_posts/2024-11-20-flow-state-alternation.md

 sabotage you.
 I need old-man-tricks to survive the slackchurngrinder, and fixating on bookmarks as a lifeline is trick #1.
-Actually #2 if bookmarking it in your browser (once found) is #1, also not easy because you can't visit and bookmark a redirect, haha!
+Actually #2 if bookmarking it in your browser (once found) is #1, also not easy because you can't visit and bookmark a redirect, ahaha!
 BAM!
 I can do this.

 Make an AGENDA TEMPLATE CLIENT Google Doc, wipe out the version history with the copy-of-a-copy trick.
 Make it in My Documents, but now make the client version